Shinreikyo: Foundation of the group

 The group claims Kanichi Otsuka (大塚 寛一 Ōtsuka Kan'ichi) as its founder, but his wife Kunie Miyashitain also had a role in the development of the group.
 Kanichi Otsuka claimed to be a child prodigy and took the religious name "Kyososama" ("revered founder").
 Shinreikyo believes "Kyososama is God made flesh."
 The group began in Nishinomiya, but by 1953 a site on a hill in the Akasaka district of Minato, Tokyo would become Shinreikyo headquarters.

+Shinreikyo calls its literature "the Divine Teachings of Kyososama".
+It consists of a collection of the teachings of Otsuka.

 Shrinreikyo is a Japanese religion, which was originally created in 1939 but was recognized only in June 1948 within the education system.
 The group is headquartered in Nishinomiya; however, the religious group has churches in Tokyo, Wakayama, Kyoto, Osaka, Kanazawa and in 1977 had a place in Honshu as well.
 The founder of the group is Master Kanichi Otsuka.
 Master Kanichi Otsuka is seen as a wise leader who is looked to when there is a loss of power regarding religious teachings.
 He was born on the island of Shikoku in 1885.
 It has been thought that his place of upbringing has made a significant impact on his religious teachings due to the purity of nature in his surroundings.
 The island on which Otsuka was brought up was always said to pertain to a "sacred atmosphere" as it is attributed to the birth of the Buddhist saint Kobo Daishi.
 It appeared as though Otsuka carried these divine spirits along with him as he traveled at the age of 16 to search for what he called the "hidden secrets of nature" and again went on a spiritual search at the age of 21 through Korea, China, and Mongolia.
 Also, not only did he begin his spiritual search at such an early age but at the age of 16, he was also said to have been able to predict the future of relatives and friends.
 According to his wife, Otsuka was believed to possess a special insight into the divine world of nature and in an interview regarding her husband she compared his insight to an electrical generator able to tap into energies and distribute it to people.
 Master Otsuka's goal was to unite this religion with Christian and Buddhist beliefs because Christ appeared in the West and Buddha appeared in the East, thus he sees Shinreikyo being the religion of the "center".
 This notion of "the center" has to do with the cosmic forces illustrated in the religion.